If you live in University-owned accommodation you will not need to pay council tax.

 IMPORTANT: It is a criminal offence if you do not pay the required Council Tax.
 Please visit the International Student Support Office if you are experiencing persistent problems with your Council Tax bill which you have not been able to resolve yourself.
 Even if you believe that you are exempt from paying Council Tax, if you receive a bill you must provide evidence to prove that you are exempt.
 Otherwise, the Council may take you to court or pass on your details to a debt collection agency.

 IMPORTANT: If you stay in the UK after your course has finished, you can be liable to pay council tax from the day that your course finishes.
-You may wish to email the Council with a copy of your Tier 4 visa which shows that you have 'no recourse to public funds', and ask them to consider waiving Council Tax for the last 4 months of your visa.
+You may wish to email the Council with a copy of your student visa which shows that you have 'no recourse to public funds, and ask them to consider waiving Council Tax for the last 4 months of your visa.
 The decision will however be up to the Council.